jriehl/anoi/README.md

 Another wishlist item is the ability to expose the web application's space via a RPC API (something like GRPC).
 This would let me use the console to interact with the ANOI space, but still use the browser to render atom data.

+### 2022.04.09

+Okay, how do I describe types in ANOI?
+How do I bootstrap types?
+How bad do I want to embed ideas like atom _X_ must contain property _Y_, can contain property _Z_, and must not contain property _W_, for arbitrary properties _Y_, _Z_, and _W_?

+Is there some partial ordering, or sub-classing of types?
+Like the bottom type must be the nil-set of atoms, while the top type is the set of atoms with arbitrary properties (may contain property _Z_, for all _Z_ in the set of system properties) and have arbitrary contents.

+If an atom loosely corresponds to a "document", do we want to embed a schema that somehow describes constraints on atom contents?
+How does such a system behave in the presence of sub-classing?

+Finally, what about the all the above, but with generic (parameterized) types and reflection into the ANOI data store?

+With a little thinking, it seems I want to be pragmatic enough that I don't get stuck in type theory, while creating a sound enough basis that the type system is lasting and full of features.

+### 2022.05.11

+Elided some sketches I made for a type layer (in 2022.04.13-14 range), preferring to write documented interfaces in the newer types module.